June 2013

 On This Day, December 25, 1776

 Washington crosses the Delaware During the American Revolution, Patriot General George Washington crosses the Delaware River with 5,400 troops, hoping to surprise a Hessian force celebrating Christmas at their winter quarters in Trenton, New Jersey.
 The unconventional attack came after several months of substantial defeats for Washington's army that had resulted in the loss of New York City and other strategic points in the region.
-At about 11 p.m. on Christmas, Washington's army ...
+At about 11 p.m. on Christmas, Washington's army commenced its ...
 Full Story

 On This Day, December 23, 1982